-2. Draft Environmental Strategy 2016-2021
+2. Environmental Strategy 2016-2021

-Sustainable Sydney 2030 outlined the aspiration of our community and businesses for our local government area to be an environmental leader on a global scale.
+Sustainable Sydney 2030

+outlined the aspiration of our

+community and businesses for

+our local government area to be

+an environmental leader on a

+global scale.

-In June 2016, the Council of the City of Sydney endorsed the draft Environmental Action 2016 - 2021 Strategy and Action Plan (the strategy) for public exhibition.
+In March 2017, the Council of the City of Sydney endorsed the Environmental Action 2016 - 2021 Strategy and Action Plan (the strategy).
 This strategy combines the insights and data from these documents.
 It outlines our progress to date, and approach to achieving our bold Sustainable Sydney 2030 targets across six themes: